garrandall/popular-music-data/tracks/the-pleasure-principle-janet-jackson.md

 Where'd you get the idea of material possession?
 Thank you for the ride nowhere

 And oh my meters running so I've really got to go
 It's the pleasure principle oh oh, oh hoo
 It's the principle of pleasure
 Ohh, ah
-It's the pleasure principle oh oh, ohh, ah
+It's the pleasure principle oh oh, oh, ah

 I know, what you mean to me
 Baby this is nowhere